DanielMFernandes/CCNA_Course_Notes/Course_Notes/LAN_Architectures.md

     - The layer that end hosts connect to (PCs, Printers, Cameras, etc)
     - Typically, access layer switches have lots of ports for end hosts to connect to
     - QoS marking is typically done here
-    - Security Services like port security, DAI, etc are typically performed here
+    - Security services like port security, DAI, etc are typically performed here
     - Switchports might be PoE-Enabled for wireless APs, IP Phones, etc.
 - DISTRIBUTION LAYER
     - Aggregates connections from the access layer switches